surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 at zero phase.
 This is useful for snappy sounds where you want the attach to sound exactly the same each note.

-The rest of the sliders controlling the oscillator is specific to each oscillator type.
+The rest of the sliders controlling the oscillator are specific to each oscillator type.

 ### Oscillator Mixer

-The oscillator mixer has 6 inputs.
+The Oscillator Mixer has 6 inputs.
 Each channel has 4 controls.

 **M** – Mute